ninjapiratica/lti-13-platform/NP.Lti13Platform.Core/README.md

     .WithDefaultPlatformService(x => { /* Set platform data */ });
 ```

-### ITokenService
+### ILti13TokenConfigService

-The `ITokenService` interface is used to get the token details for the tools.
+The `ILti13TokenConfigService` interface is used to get the token details for the tools.

-There is a default implementation of the `ITokenService` interface that uses a configuration set up on app start.
+There is a default implementation of the `ILti13TokenConfigService` interface that uses a configuration set up on app start.
 When calling the `WithDefaultTokenService` method, the configuration can be setup at that time.
-The Default implementation can be overridden by adding a new implementation of the `ITokenService` interface and not including the Default.
+The Default implementation can be overridden by adding a new implementation of the `ILti13TokenConfigService` interface and not including the Default.

 ```csharp
 builder.Services